Football in Myanmar

-Football is the most popular sports in Myanmar.
+Football is the most popular sport in Myanmar.
+Approximately a quarter of the people in Myanmar are interested in football.
+The Myanmar Football Federation (MFF) is the governing body of football in Myanmar.
+It was formed in 1947 as the Burmese Football Federation.
+The MFF joined FIFA in 1952 and AFC in 1954.

 Early history

 Football was introduced to Myanmar, then named Burma, by the British colonialists in the 1880s, when explorer James George Scott organised a match between the British and the Burmese in Lanmadaw Township.
 Football quickly became extremely popular across the country.
 So much so, that by the 1920s, Burmese started to spread the sport across East Asia.
 U Kyaw Din, a Burmese born in 1900, wrote one of the earliest books about the sport and promoted it so successfully in Japan that he became a member of the Japanese Football hall of fame posthumously in 2007.

 In September 1926, the reportedly first women's football match was organised to raise funds for a charity.

-Football governance

-The Myanmar Football Federation (MFF) is the governing body of football in Myanmar.
-It was formed in 1947 as Burmese Football Federation and governs men's football since then and women's football since 1995.

-The MFF joined FIFA in 1952 and AFC in 1954.